New vs. Old Wedding Etiquette: Who Pays for What?

 - Rehearsal dinner

 - Wedding day gifts

 - Thank you gift for parents

 - Bridesmaid’s luncheon (optional event)

 Other Expenses to Consider:

 - Engagement parties may be hosted by each set of parents or friends

-- Groom’s family or engaged couple may co-host or host the entire wedding event
+- Engaged couple may co-host or host the entire wedding event

 Who pays for what for a wedding might be just the first of many questions that come up when planning your day.
 Peruse our BLOG for other advice columns, and of course, lots of inspirational eye-candy!

 If you are getting married in NC, we’d also love for you to check out our Preferred Vendors.
-SB&G has been the trusted wedding planning resource for our region for 30 years and has the most extensive VENUE GUIDE spanning from the NC Triad, across the Greater Triangle and to the Coast.
-Our region has great options for DESTINATION WEDDINGS too!
+Heart of NC Weddings has been the trusted wedding planning resource for our region for 35 years and has the most extensive VENUE GUIDE spanning from the NC Triad, Greater Triangle-area, the coast and the mountains.
+Our state has great options for DESTINATION WEDDINGS too!